michele-alessandrini/dtm-infracost/finops.md

 > FinOps is an evolving cloud financial management discipline and cultural practice that enables organisations to get maximum business value by helping engineering, finance, technology and business teams to collaborate on data-driven spending decisions. [^1]

-This essay will provide comprehensive introduction on FinOps, explaining why the framework exists and what are its founding principles .
+This essay will provide a comprehensive introduction on FinOps, explaining why the framework exists and what are its founding principles .
 Then, it will summarised how the major public cloud providers - AWS, Azure and GCP - interpret the principles that back the FinOps framework.
 Lastly, two examples on how FinOps can be included in the daily job of DevOps engineers are described.

 # From ITFM to FinOps